10 Hidden Sources of Gluten

 Even the most sacred comfort food can wreak havoc on your gut health.
 I cannot emphasize enough how important it is to check the ingredients.
 Whether you’re having dinner at a friend’s house and they’ve made a beautiful bowl of fluffy, mashed potatoes, or you are pulling a boxed-food off the shelf, be aware the mashed potatoes can have added ingredients such as flour or wheat starch to give them a cloud-like texture, or to work as a binder or preservative.

 You have the power to make a huge difference to the health of your family, friends, and to your own self.
 You can find more information about the ingredients that gluten hides behind here so that you can stay informed and prevent any chance of getting glutened.

 More On Gluten

 We want to empower you to discover how gluten affects your body and how to thrive without this inflammatory food in your diet.
-You can take my Guide to Gluten eCourse and get an outline for a proven method that will help you determine how gluten impacts your body.
+You can take my Guide to Gut eCourse and get an outline for a proven method that will help you determine how gluten impacts your body.
 It provides an amazing number of resources including worksheets, shopping guides, and checklists that you can complete in the comfort of your home.
 The more worksheets and checklists you complete, the more helpful and effective this eCourse will be for you.
-With this 4-hour eCourse you can get a detailed understanding of gluten, AND the tools you need to enjoy a gluten-free lifestyle.
+With this 4-hour eCourse you can get a detailed understanding of gluten.
+You’ll also have the tools you need to enjoy a gluten-free lifestyle.
 The course discusses gluten and its effect on the gut, and how to test for gluten sensitivity and treatment options.
 Additionally, this eCourse provides you with the BEST information about how to avoid gluten and all of its hidden sources.